 What is the nature of the universe in which we exist?
 From subatomic particles to the farthest reaches of the universe, the composition of the earth to the components of individual cells, we seek to answer the universe’s—and life’s—big questions.

-Daniel Weix is working to develop better ways of creating molecules in order to accelerate the discovery of new, useful compounds.
+Daniel Weix specializes in developing better ways of creating molecules with the goal of speeding up the discovery of useful compounds.
+(Photo: Flickr/Steve Jurvetson)

 A study by James Fry offers strong support for the balancing selection theory by examining how different strains of Drosophila melanogaster handle alcohol.

 A University research team, led by biology professor Jack Werren has helped map the genome of the common bed bug, an important step toward eliminating the known parasite.